DannyYin/AW_iNote/Web_Design/Responsive_Images.md

 **Addtional Note for Chrome Canary**:

 Chrome Canary is the developer version of Chrome.
 It looks and acts like the regular Chrome browser, but it includes new and experimental features that haven't been released yet.
-We recommend analyzing websites with Canary to take advantage of the latest tech.
-However, be warned that Canary isn't guaranteed to be stable, so expect crashes and occasional bugs.
+It is recommended analyzing websites with Canary to take advantage of the latest tech.

 [iOS Webkit Debug Proxy](https://github.com/google/ios-webkit-debug-proxy)